 2025 Best Sociology Degrees in North Carolina

-If you’re looking to advance your sociology education in North Carolina, you’re in luck.
+If you’re looking to earn your sociology degree in North Carolina, you’re in luck.
 The state offers a variety of accredited, high-quality programs for aspiring sociologists, both online and on campus.
 Whether you’re interested in exploring social theory, research methods, or community engagement, there are schools in North Carolina ready to support your next educational step.
 With online and hybrid options becoming more prevalent, finding the right program to meet your needs can be a challenge.
 That’s why we’ve ranked the best online and on-campus sociology programs in North Carolina.
 Explore our top picks below:

 2025 Top Five On Campus and Online Sociology Degrees in North Carolina